spencerjbeckwith/bionicle/README.md

 This sytem allows for flexible, complex, and unique effects for every mask, status, or piece of equipment.
 However, it is critical that these methods are called when necessary or you may end up with leftover events that don't make sense and can't be removed!
 Imagine you think you're cured of poison - but just turns out you've got poison forever because deinit wasn't called right.

 This system of init/deinit is also reflected in the file structure: the "battle" folder has the actual code for things like Battlers and the BattleController, which call the init/deinit methods and dispatch events.
-The top-level files in the "data" folder export lists of things such as masks, statuses, etc. which pull in those init and deinit methods from the deeper level folders - so that each unique effect can have its own file and can be worked on without any one file becoming too chonky or unwieldly.
+The top-level files in the "data" folder export lists of things such as masks, statuses, etc. which pull in those init and deinit methods from the deeper level folders - so that each unique effect can have its own file and can be worked on without any one file becoming too chonky.
+This also should make it easier to focus and refine singular listeners.

+The main difference between the PromisedEventTargets and regular EventTargets is that PromisedEventTargets listeners must return promises - these are all evaluated in order and wait for one another to complete before moving on.
+This should make it easy for sequential battle events to occur, as opposed to everything at once.

 Some things have a "use" method, in addition to or in place of init/deinit.
 These indicate items or masks that can be used in a battle.
 Use is pretty simple - it is called when a Battler uses it and must be provided a user and target(s).
 For example, when you have a mask it provides a passive or conditional effect - applied via init/deinit - and when it is activated in battle, the use method is called.